Skip to main content

 • "my-custom-event": the name of your custom event.

-2. After a progress bar completes
+After a progress bar completes

 In this example, we will set up a custom event for the jQuery Progressbar completion.
+This is to demonstrate how Wisepops can work together with other tools.

 We now want to fire the custom event progress-complete once the jQuery UI progress bar widget reaches its maximum.
 Write something like this, right after the Wisepops setup code: